Social Security disability questions

 - How long does it take for you to start collecting benefits?

 Both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are disability plans regulated by the Social Security Administration (SSA).

-In order to qualify for SSDI benefits, you must demonstrate that you are unable to perform any work which you have previously performed.
+In order to qualify for SSDI benefits, you must demonstrate that you are unable to perform any work you have previously done.
 You must also be able to prove that there is no work available for which you could reasonably be trained given your age, education level and degree of physical and mental fitness.